insideout/ai/_posts/_archive/2020-01-28-3-chinese-stocks-poised-to-benefit-from-the-phase-one-trade-deal.md

 ---
 category: news
 title: "3 Chinese Stocks Poised to Benefit From the Phase-One Trade Deal"
 excerpt: "Also helping Baidu's stock in 2020 is wins in the artificial intelligence market and progress with its efforts related to self-driving vehicles.
-Shares of Baidu got a good boost on news of phase one of the trade deal but since then have slumped."
+Shares of Baidu got a good boost on news of phase one of the trade deal but since then have slumped.
+Year-to-date, the stock is down 2%, which could present a buying opportunity.
+Wall Street has a $144 ..."
 publishedDateTime: 2020-01-28T20:30:00Z
 webUrl: "https://www.fool.com/investing/2020/01/28/3-chinese-stocks-benefit-phase-one-trade-deal.aspx"
 ampWebUrl: "https://www.fool.com/amp/investing/2020/01/28/3-chinese-stocks-benefit-phase-one-trade-deal.aspx"